 Cervical Biopsy

 A cervical biopsy is a minor procedure to remove a small sample of tissue from your cervix (the entrance to the uterus).
-It is usually done during a colposcopy (a close examination of the cervix) to check for abnormal cells that could indicate precancerous changes or cancer.
+It is usually done during a colposcopy (a close examination of the cervix) or on speculum examination to check for abnormal cells that could indicate precancerous changes or cancer.
 Cervical biopsy is a diagnostic procedure (not a treatment) which helps determine if further action is needed and is performed in a clinic

 Why is it Performed?